Chicago DUI Lawyer

 Dealing with a DUI can hurt your license, your wallet, and your future.
-Don’t accept those consequences without a fight—instead, talk to a Chicago lawyer about fighting your DUI charges.
+Don’t accept those consequences without a fight—instead, talk to a Chicago DUI lawyer from Chicago Trusted Attorneys about fighting your DUI charges.

-One minute, you’re on the road, maybe heading home from a friend’s house or from a bar, when you’re pulled over.
-The officer cites suspicious behavior, and soon, you’re in the back of the police car.
+One minute, you’re on the road in Chicago, maybe heading home from a friend’s house or from a bar, when you’re pulled over.
+The officer cites suspicious driving behavior, and soon, you’re in the back of the police car.
 You’ve been arrested for drunk driving, and your future may be on the line.

 When you’re accused of driving under the influence, you may need to fight back now to protect your future.
 When a serious conviction is possible, you’ll need a Chicago DUI lawyer.
-At Chicago Trusted Attorneys, we understand that getting your charges dropped on your own isn’t easy.
+At Chicago Trusted Attorneys, we understand what needs to be done in order to get your charges dismissed or reduced.
 That’s why we’ll fight for you when you’ve been accused.